 Your property search

 We spend time getting to know you and what you’re looking for in a property, so expect prompt and frequent communication from us while we work hard to find you the perfect match.
-Viewings will be arranged around you wherever possible, even if that means us working late.

 In addition to paying rent for your property, you may also be required to make the following permitted payments: